Maryam0330/excel-data-analytics-projects/Project 2 - HR Analytics/README.md

-# HR Data Analytics
+# HR Attrition Data Analytics

-The HR Data Analytics Dashboard is mainly focused on the Attritions.
+The HR Attrition Data Analytics Dashboard is mainly focused on the Attritions.
 It includes 5 Key Performance Indicators (KPI's) which gives overall performance of the company.
 This KPI's includes information regarding Total Employees, Attritions, Active Employees, Attrtion Rate and Average Age.
 It also includes the Job Satisfaction Rating component showcasing the ratings.
 The different Pivot Charts shows the information about Total Employee by Gender, Education wise Attrition, Attrition by Job Role, Department wise attrition, Attrition by Age Group and Martial Status.
 It includes Filter Panel regarding Education Field and Department created using slicers.
 Automated dashboards was created within Excel by `data cleaning`, `data processing`, `data analysis`, `data visualization`, and insights were gained from the data.
 Used Pivot Tables, Formulas, Pivot Charts, KPI's, Slicers to create automated dashboards.

 # 📌Insights Gained:
 1. Male employees in the company are more as compared to the women employees.